-Companies that don’t get the seismic shift in the employer, employee and indeed customer relationship, that don’t realise the imperative of leading by example and fostering a culture of authenticity, trust and transparency in their organizations, are on an inevitable slide to failure.
+Companies that don’t get the seismic shift in the employer, employee and indeed customer relationship, that don’t realize the imperative of leading by example and fostering a culture of authenticity, trust and transparency in their organizations, are on an inevitable slide to failure.

 Organizations that try to pretend to be something they are not – whether it’s an exemplar of fairness and diversity or a place of innovation and opportunity – simply won’t get away with it anymore.
 Armed with their digital device of choice, current or former employees can quickly see to that on Glassdoor.
 If the French revolutionaries of 1789 were around today they would find the smartphone more effective than the guillotine, if somewhat less dramatic!
 Doubters should remember that it was a blog from a former employee, laying bare Uber’s culture, that became the tipping point to the exit of CEO Travis Kalanick.

 The more progressive organizations, the ones that are and will be successful are those who are focused and thriving on changes forged by the digital revolution, and are creating workplaces where honesty, trust, openness and authenticity are at the heart of the cultural fabric.
 I am very happy to say that these are values we hold very dear at Poppulo and live them every day.
 We don’t get it right all the time, of course, but we give it our best shot.
 And when we get it wrong we try to learn from it and do better next time.